Top 10 Google Dorks for Bug Bounty Hunters

 Google Dorking is a staple in the reconnaissance phase of any Bug Bounty program.
 Before you launch Burp Suite or Nmap, you should always check what the target has already leaked to the public index.

-Here are the top 10 most effective dorks for identifying low-hanging fruit vulnerabilities.
+Below is the classified list of the most effective queries for identifying low-hanging vulnerabilities.

-The .env file is the holy grail for hackers.
+The .env file is the holy grail.
 It often contains API keys, database credentials, and debug settings.

 filetype:env "DB_PASSWORD" site:example.com